-- 1. Three individuals will be selected to serve as Wisconsin's Convention Pages by the State Democratic Chair in consultation with the members of the Democratic National Committee from the state.
-This selection will take place on Saturday, June 13, 2020 at the meeting of the National Convention delegates following the 2020 Wisconsin State Convention.
+- 1. Four (4) individuals will be selected to serve as State's Convention Pages by the State Democratic Chair in consultation with the members of the Democratic National Committee from the state.
+This selection will take place Sunday June 9, 2024 at the meeting of the National Convention delegation immediately following the 2024 Wisconsin State Convention in Milwaukee.
 (Call IV.F.3, Appendix C & Reg.
 5.7) - 2.
 The Convention Pages shall be as evenly divided between men and women (determined by self-identification) as possible under the state allocation and shall reflect as much as possible, the Affirmative Action and Outreach and Inclusion guidelines in the state plan.
 In the case of gender non-binary pages, they shall not be counted as either a male or female, and the remainder of the pages shall be equally divided.
 (Reg.
 5.7.A) - 3.
-The State Democratic Chair shall certify the individuals to serve as Wisconsin's Convention Pages in writing to the Secretary of the Democratic National Committee within three (3) days after the selection.
+The State Democratic Chair shall certify the individuals to serve as State's Convention Pages in writing to the Secretary of the Democratic National Committee within three (3) days after the selection.
 (Call IV.F.3 & Reg.
 5.7.B)